AayushiDaliparthi/Project_1_uoft/README.md

 # Sample Demographics

 Descriptive statistics were used to clean demographic information about the sample.
 The sample size of the dataset used is n = 1175, which is a fairly robust number for a psychology study.
 Gender distribution was nearly balanced, with males representing 55.2% of the total sample, 44.1% female, and 0.7% preferring not to answer.
 The age of the sample ranged from under 18 to 60+, with the majority of the sample between the ages of 19-25 (n = 345), followed by 26-32 (n = 241).
 The occupational distribution showed the majority of the sample being working professionals, (n = 479), followed by students in college (n = 358; an unsurprising finding considering the majority of psychology studies are conducted at universities/colleges).

-# Introduction

-The COVID-19 pandemic has undeniably transformed the global landscape, leaving a profound impact on countless facets of human life.
-From disrupting daily routines to reshaping the contours of the global economy, the ramifications of this public health crisis have been both widespread and deeply personal.
-Amidst this backdrop, many people have reported significant changes in various aspects of their lives, ranging from psychological well-being to work-related dynamics.
-To delve deeper into these multifaceted effects, we have sourced a comprehensive dataset from Kaggle, which encompasses a broad spectrum of psychological and work-related outcomes recorded at the height of the COVID-19 pandemic.
-This analysis aims to explore the intricate relationships between these variables, shedding light on the pandemic's profound influence on individual lives.
-Through examination of this data, we aspire to uncover the nuanced ways in which the COVID-19 pandemic has affected our daily lives.

 # Q1.Does one's profession influence their level of satisfaction or dissatisfaction with working from home?